-Students in the nationally-recognized physical education program learn the art and science of teaching movement to PreK-12 students through laboratory, research and field experiences.
+Students in the nationally-recognized Physical Education Program learn the art and science of teaching movement to PreK-12 students through laboratory, research and field experiences.
 They learn theory and principles of human movement in the areas of anatomy, physiology, biomechanics, psychology and motor behavior.
 Students develop and analyze fundamental motor, fitness and sport skills necessary to model, deliver and assess quality instruction.
-They learn best practices in teaching through a sequential program of pedagogical skill development, which culminates in teaching licensure.
+Students learn best practices in teaching through a sequential program of pedagogical skill development, which culminates in teaching licensure.v

 The Student Experience

-- The Spadoni College is nationally accredited by NCATE (National Council for Accreditation of Teacher Education) and the South Carolina Board of Education.
-The Horry County is the third largest school district in the state of South Carolina.
-The Physical Education program is recognized by the National Association for Sport and Physical Education (NASPE).
+- The Spadoni College of Education and Social Sciences is nationally accredited by CAEP (Council for the Accreditation of Educator Preparation) and the South Carolina Board of Education.
+The Physical Education Program is nationally recognized by the Society of Health and Physical Educators (SHAPE America).